-If the network is configured with a single NSAC service area, there is a single NSACF deployed to handle the admissions for an S-NSSAI.
+If the network (a PLMN or a SNPN) is configured with a single NSAC service area, there is a single NSACF deployed to handle the admissions for an S-NSSAI.

-If the network is configured with multiple NSAC service areas, one of the three NSAC architecture options, i.e. non-hierarchical NSAC architecture, centralized NSAC architecture and hierarchical NSAC architecture (as specified in clause 5.15.11.0 of 3GPP TS 23.501 [2]), may be selected to handle the admissions for an S-NSSAI based on operator’s policy.
+If the network (a PLMN or a SNPN) is configured with multiple NSAC service areas, one of the three NSAC architecture options, i.e. non-hierarchical NSAC architecture, centralized NSAC architecture and hierarchical NSAC architecture (as specified in clause 5.15.11.0 of 3GPP TS 23.501 [2]), may be selected to handle the admissions for an S-NSSAI based on operator’s policy.

 In different NSAC architectures, there are different roles of NSACFs as: